DanialNoori/simpleStore/readme.md

 ## About code architecture

-All codes that related to implementation of mailers are placed in the `Takeaway` folder. there are two types of classes in this folder:
+All codes that are related to implementation of mailers are placed in the `Takeaway` folder. there are two types of classes in this folder:

 - `Transport` this is responsible for sending request to mailer's API. it's not coupled to `Guzzle` implementation so it's easy to test.
-- MailerTransport such as `SendGridTransport` should provides right data that their API needs.
+- MailerTransport such as `SendGridTransport` provides the required for their API.

-`TransportInterface` that `Transport` implemented it, tells us what is the functionality of every mailer.
+`TransportInterface` that `Transport` implemented it, tells us what the functionality of every mailer is.
 ```php
 <?php